faizfrdi/faizfrdi/README.md

 ### About Me

 Hi!
 I'm Faiz Firdi Naya Pria, an Informatics student at UIN Syarif Hidayatullah Jakarta.
-Currently I'm interning at **PT Adhi Karya** in the IT Division, where I'm getting hands-on experience with real-world tech projects especially in **Laravel based web development**.
+Currently I'm interning at **PT Adhi Karya** in the IT Division, where I'm getting hands on experience with real world tech projects especially in **Laravel based web development**.

 I enjoy turning problems into clean, user friendly solutions.
 Still learning, still building, still curious.